Thursday, 28 June 2018

 Descending a little, we passed through St-Julien-de-Coppel, a pretty little place with a monastery and a square with a bar, sadly deceased.

-Beyond this the road became a gravelly wheel track that swept down across an immense wheatfield and merged with a tar road that took us eventually into the streets of the town.
+Beyond this the road became a gravelly wheel track that swept down across an immense wheatfield and then merged with a tar road that took us eventually into the streets of the town.
 On this long stretch I became conscious of how painful my blisters were.

 The central shopping area of Billom was busy and picturesque, with a walled stream flanked by lanes, half-timbered houses and gardens.